Loss of taste and smell: Natural with aging?

 Some loss of taste and smell is natural with aging, especially after age 60.
-However, other factors can contribute to loss of taste and smell, including:
+But other factors can contribute to loss of taste and smell, including:

 - Nasal and sinus problems, such as allergies, sinusitis or nasal polyps